splootyb/splootyrec/README.md

 The LunarRec Project is not responsible for what happens with user hosted servers.

-This project is also still in early development stages and is **not** production ready.
+This project is also still in early devffffelopment stages and is **not** production ready.
 Things don't work and may change in the future!

 ## Features